Nivolumab (By injection)

 - Severe inflammation, including pneumonitis (lungs), colitis (intestines), hepatitis (liver), nephritis (kidneys), or encephalitis (around the brain)

-- Overactive or underactive thyroid, or similar problems with other glands or body systems (including the nervous system)
+- Thyroid problems, or similar problems with other glands or body systems (including the nervous system)

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.